 Where to stay in Croatia

-Luxury accommodation in Dubrovnik: Gretta from Mums Do Travel suggests James Villas Sun Gardens Resort – the perfect location for visiting Dubrovnik.
-It has plenty of sports and activities on offer, a playground, a kids club, boat trips, a private beach, 3 outdoor swimming pools and 16 bars & restaurants to choose from on site.
+- Dubrovnik: Gretta from Mums Do Travel suggests James Villas Sun Gardens Resort – the perfect location for visiting Dubrovnik.
+It has plenty of sports and activities on offer, a playground, a kids club, boat trips, a private beach, 3 outdoor swimming po and 16 bars & restaurants to choose from on site.
 You can read her full review here.